lsst-ts/observatory-ops-docs/AuxTel/Troubleshooting/ATCS/ATDome-Top-Comm-Error.rst

 ..
-This is a template for troubleshooting when some part of the observatory enters an abnormal state.
-This comment may be deleted when the template is copied to the destination.

-..
 Review the README in this procedure's directory on instructions to contribute.
 ..
 Static objects, such as figures, should be stored in the _static directory.
 Review the _static/README in this procedure's directory on instructions to contribute.
 ..
 Do not remove the comments that describe each section.
 They are included to provide guidance to contributors.